uwescience/TrafficCruising-DSSG2017/pipeline/README.md

    1. Execute your run commands file, either with something like `. .bashrc` or by closing and reopening your terminal.
 If you already have `00_run_pipeline.py` open, you may have to close and reopen it too.
 1. `00_run_pipeline.py` is set up to pull the last week of data (ending yesterday) from Acyclica, run each day through the standard series of filters, segmenters, router, and annotaters.
 If you'd like to modify the pipeline, you'll learn more about it in the next section.
 Change the working directory path near the top.
 It should point to the top level of the project folder (AKA git repo).
 1. Save changes to `00_run_pipeline.py`.
 Run it with `python 00_run_pipeline.py`.
-   + NOTICE: the pipeline is not currently set up to clean up old records.
-In other words, days of data pulled from Acyclica and run through the pipeline will accumulate within the database and probably cause problems with the visualization.
-We're working on this.
 1. Results will be saved in the app directory.
 See readme file there for more.
 If you're using AWS, viewing the results may not be straightforward, as they'll be available on localhost, but localhost will be accessible via by a terminal window.
 We're working on this.

 # Pipeline functions